 Watching your salt intake?
 This satisfying stew has almost 2/3 less sodium than many off-the-shelf “beef stew cup” products.
 To lower the sodium even further, replace the diced tomatoes with no-salt-added diced tomatoes. —Coleen Balch, Clay, New York

-Every spring, my family heads to our timber to collect morel mushrooms and then stock up on this stew, because nothing tastes better than being able to enjoy it out of season.
-If you aren't lucky enough to have morels, button mushrooms or baby portobellos will work too. —Amy Wertheim, Atlanta, Illinois
+Every spring, my family heads out to our timber acreage to collect morel mushrooms, and then we cook up this stew.
+We use morels, of course, but baby portobellos or button mushrooms or will work, too. —Amy Wertheim, Atlanta, Illinois